2018CS303/assignments-ymdatta/Docker/Docker_Assignment.md

 7ca60625b2fd        pepsi               0.00%               0B / 0B             0.00%               0B / 0B             0B / 0B             0
 ```

-We can also get the real time logs of the container using `docker logs -f pepsi'.
+We can also get the real time logs of the container using `docker logs -f pepsi`.

 # Deleting Containers:
 If we exit from a container, it only stops the container and it's state is preserved and next time when it is attached again state is reloaded again.